25 Kitchen Mistakes That Are Costing You Money

-“One of the first rules of saving money at the grocery store is to buy in bulk,” says Bailey.
-“Larger quantities equal less packaging and less waste, which means spending less money.”
-Non-perishables or things that can be frozen like meat are good to stock up on.
-Things like CSAs and cow shares can be good options for buying bulk as well, says Schneider.
+Do this instead: Non-perishables or things that can be frozen, like meat, are good to stock up on.
+CSAs can be good options for buying in bulk as well, says Schneider.
+Just add a freezer label, toss it in there and use as needed.
 You can save even more by following this advice for bulk buying.

 Passing on leftovers

 One national survey found that two out of five people hate leftovers.
-We’re not sure how they got such a bad rap, but it is entirely undeserved.
-In addition to enjoying last night’s meatloaf and potatoes for lunch the next day, you can use ingredients that weren’t quite used up, like half a jar of salsa or cooked quinoa, to make a delicious new meal like a salad or grain bowl, rather than throw it out.
-“Creative uses of portions of leftover food can make for fun, money-conscious meals,” says Bailey.
+We’re not sure how leftovers got such a bad rap, but it is entirely undeserved.
+In addition to enjoying last night’s meatloaf and potatoes for lunch the next day, you can use ingredients that weren’t quite used up, like half a jar of salsa or cooked quinoa, to make a delicious new meal (think a salad or grain bowl) instead of throwing them out.

 Eating too much meat